Who are Cambridge 100?

-Please let us know if you or your guests have any dietary requirements.
-You can do this via the registration process.
+Please let us know if you or your guests have any dietary requirements when you register your details.

-Cambridge 100 Dinners also provide an ideal environment for members and invited guests to entertain important clients in the historic surroundings of a prestigious Cambridge College.
+Cambridge 100 Dinners also provide an ideal environment for members and invited guests to entertain important clients in the historic surroundings of a notable Cambridge College.

 Further details will be sent to attendees nearer the time.
 Dress is business, plus there is ample parking within the College grounds.

 Prof Barrell presents his book.
 Photos: Stef Ferrucci. www.stefferrucci.com.

 Prof Alan Barrell presided over a lively panel discussion on the emergence and explosive growth of crowdfunding, as a credible alternative to bank finance for businesses.
 He was ably helped by presentations from Bryan Zheng and Goncalo de Vasconcelos, both recognised experts in this field.

 Cambridge 100 were delighted to have Julian Huppert MP, join us in the Prioress's Room and hear him speak about the future of science and innovation in the region.